macbookandrew/wp-youtube-live/readme.txt

 1. Add your Google API key and YouTube Channel ID in the settings page (Settings > YouTube Live)
 1. Add the shortcode `[youtube_live]` into any post/page to show the live player

+== Frequently asked questions ==

+= How does this work? =

+This plugin uses Google’s [YouTube Data API](https://developers.google.com/youtube/v3/) to search for in-progress live videos and if one is found, embeds it in the page.

+= API-what? =

+API stands for “Application Programming Interface,” which basically means computer code that is able to talk to other computer systems and get or send information.
+Most API providers require an API key of some sort (similar to a username and password) to ensure that only authorized people are able to use their services.

+= What info is sent or received? =

+When the shortcode is used in a page, your web server makes a request to YouTube’s servers asking for information about the videos in your channel, using your channel ID and API key to authenticate.
+If you don’t have an API key set up or it’s not authorized for the YouTube Data API, the request will be denied.

+For more information on setting up an API key, see the [YouTube Data API reference](https://developers.google.com/youtube/registering_an_application); for purposes of this plugin, you’ll need a “browser key.”

+== Screenshots ==

+1. Settings screen

 == Changelog ==

+= 1.1.0 =
+Use PHP class instead of unreliable client-side JS to search for live videos

 = 1.0.0 =
 Initial release